yaskovdev/blog/source/_drafts/2024-11-03-what-http-status-code-should-my-rest-api-return.md

 Keep things simple.
 Do not make up complex rules trying to categorize errors as "business" or "technical" and then look for the HTTP codes to map to those categories.

-Do not try to be too specific trying to map every possible error to an HTTP error code: there is no requirement for you to utilize all the existing HTTP error codes.
+Do not try to be too specific trying to map every possible error to its own HTTP error code: there is no requirement for you to utilize all the existing HTTP error codes.

 `500`, `400` and `404` are all you need.
 Keep things as simple as possible as long as possible and only make them more complex if it's absolutely necessary.